 Licensed clinicians who live in Northern California and wish to be trained at our Center can participate in a modified, specially designed program which builds on their years of experience and professional background.

 We provide the following training activities: group supervision and training, a clinical caseload, a staff development process group, a clinical skills training group, participation in the administrative tasks and community outreach activities of the Center, as well as training in addictions, the 12-step recovery approach, and communication skills.
-The time commitment for the training program requires a minimum of 25 hours per week for trainees and interns.
+The time commitment for the training program requires a minimum of 25 hours per week for interns.

 Readings, role play, viewing videotapes of master therapists and leaders in the field of family therapy/dysfunctional families, audiotape review of sessions, and co-therapy with licensed staff are also utilized as training methods to enhance your development as a clinician.
 In addition, we provide training in group therapy — including supporting advanced interns in creating and facilitating new therapy groups at the Center.